Dark energy constraints in light of theoretical priors: Mapping between parametrisations

 \section{Mapping between parametrisations}

 In EFTDE models, the relation between the gravitational potential and the density perturbations reduces to a form captured by \cref{Poisson_mu,Poisson_Sigma} (with specific expressions for $\mu$ and $\Sigma$ in terms of the underlying EFT parameters, which we will see below) when: 1) the time derivative of the scalar field can be neglected compared to its spatial derivatives (this approximation is known as the quasi-static approximation or QSA), and 2) the scale-dependence in the growth of matter perturbations can be neglected.
 For the QSA, a necessary condition for it to be valid is that the scales being probed are much smaller than the sound horizon of the scalar field.
 While for scale-independent growth, the scale associated with the mass of the scalar field, $m$, needs to be comparable to (or larger than) the Hubble horizon $H^{-1}$.
-The sound horizon of the scalar field is comparable to the Hubble horizon unless $c_s^2 \ll 1$, which in the models we consider only occurs for a small fraction of the parameter space that is close to violating the gradient stability condition.
-The Compton wavelength, $m^{-1}$, is also comparable to $H^{-1}$ in our models because self-accelerating models (i.e. models where the cosmological constant is absent and accelerated expansion is caused solely by the dynamics of the scalar field) have the mass of the field comparable to the horizon scale (or larger), and here we only consider self-accelerating EFTDE models.
+The sound horizon of the scalar field is comparable to the Hubble horizon unless $c_s^2 \ll 1$, which in the models we consider only occurs for a small fraction of the parameter space that is close to violating the gradient stability condition. \togglered{We confirm this expectation in \cref{app-cs2} where we show the values of $c_s^2$ at $z=0$ for two models with different time-dependences of $\{\alpha_B, \alpha_M\}$.} The Compton wavelength, $m^{-1}$, is also comparable to $H^{-1}$ in our models because self-accelerating models (i.e. models where the cosmological constant is absent and accelerated expansion is caused solely by the dynamics of the scalar field) have the mass of the field comparable to the horizon scale (or larger), and here we only consider self-accelerating EFTDE models.

 Thus, both the QSA and scale-independent growth are excellent approximations on subhorizon scales for the models we are considering here.
 With most of the constraining power of our probes coming from sub-horizon scales, we can therefore employ the QSA to accurately recover the full evolution of gravitational perturbations \cite{Sawicki:2015zya}, where we point out that the accuracy of the QSA can be related to the proximity of the background evolution to that of $\Lambda{}$CDM \cite{delaCruz-Dombriz:2008ium,Noller:2013wca}.
 Usefully, the QSA allows us to write a simple analytic form of the Poisson equations for the two gravitational potentials, and scale-independent growth allows us to neglect the scale dependence of the modifications to gravity, leading to \cref{Poisson_mu,Poisson_Sigma} also holding in EFTDE models.
 Under these two approximations, and further assuming $\alpha_T = 0$ (an assumption that we will relax in \cref{sec-GWpriors}), the mapping from the EFTDE functions to $\mu(a), \Sigma(a)$ on subhorizon scales is given by